pingcap/docs/tidb-cloud/serverless-tier-limitations.md

 ## Others

-- [Open API](/tidb-cloud/api-overview.md) and [Terraform Integration](/tidb-cloud/terraform-tidbcloud-provider-overview.md) are currently not available.
+- [Open API](/tidb-cloud/api-overview.md) and [Terraform Integration](/tidb-cloud/terraform-tidbcloud-provider-overview.md) are currently not available for Serverless Tier.